 When you’re starting a blog, choosing the right web host is an important step.
-There are thousands of hosts out there, but if you choose the wrong one you can wind up dealing with frustrations like frequent downtime, pages that load slowly, poor customer service, and limited customer service hours or options.
+There are thousands of hosts out there, but if you choose the wrong one you can wind up dealing with frustrations like frequent downtime, poor customer service, and limited customer service hours or options.

 I’ve been running blogs and websites for more than a decade and I’ve tried countless different hosts over the years.
-For the past 5 years I’ve been a happy customer of SiteGround.
-I highly recommend them to other bloggers and website owners for several reasons, including:
+For more than 5 years I’ve been a customer of Bluehost (I host several websites with Bluehost, but Vital Dollar uses another host).
+I highly recommend them to new bloggers and website owners for several reasons, including:

 WordPress is an extremely popular content management system, and it’s free to use.
 Pretty much every web host makes it very easy to install WordPress on your site in just a few clicks.

 In fact, I have a tutorial that shows the step-by-step process of signing up for hosting with Bluehost and installing WordPress.
 The entire process takes less than 10 minutes, and you can read it here: How to Start a Blog.

 If you’re starting a blog I highly recommend using WordPress.
 There are thousands of themes (templates) that you can choose from, and thousands of plugins that allow you to do just about anything you can imagine.
 The huge community of WordPress users is a great asset because you can find plenty of help in the form of blog posts, Facebook groups, or developers who specialize in WordPress.